Get Your Invoices Paid Faster With Manufacturing Factoring

 Many manufacturing companies seek a bank line of credit as their first financing option.
 While plenty of manufacturers can qualify for a line of credit, the funds it provides may not be enough to develop their businesses.

 Banks usually look at your fixed assets to determine your line of credit approval.
 A bank line of credit is a good option for established manufacturers because most have machines and equipment to collateralize.
-However, you may not have a lot of fixed assets if you’re a new manufacturer, which means you’ll have a harder time qualifying.
+However, you may not have a lot of fixed assets if you’re a new manufacturer or small business, which means you’ll have a harder time qualifying.

-Manufacturing factoring is typically better for new or growing manufacturers because the factoring company looks at your customers instead of your fixed assets to approve funding.
+Manufacturing factoring is a great choice for new or growing business because the factoring company focuses on your customers’ credit background and fixed assets rather than your own to approve funding.
 If you work with creditworthy customers, factoring companies are more likely to give you the funds that banks cannot.

 ACH (automated clearing house) and MCA (merchant cash advance) loans are marketed as quick, easy-to-qualify loans for businesses.
 ACH and MCA lenders only need your bank statements for review, and you can get the money within one or two business days.